List of Biman Bangladesh Airlines destinations

 The airline had signed a deal with Boeing for ten new aircraft along with options for ten more in 2008.
 After getting delivery of the new planes, Biman expanded its destinations gradually and increased in-flight amenities, especially onboard Internet and WiFi; mobile telephony; and live TV streams.
 Biman Bangladesh Airlines is certified as safe to fly in Europe by the European Aviation Safety Agency.
 In addition, Biman has also passed the IATA Operational Safety Audit and since then, the airline has resumed flights to some of its previous destinations in Asia and Europe.
 As of May 2019, the airline serves 16 cities and destinations in 12 different countries across Asia and Europe.
 Biman Bangladesh Airlines restarted its direct flights to Delhi in 2019 after a gap of six years.
 Shortly after, the airline also resumed its direct flights to Manchester which was last served until October 2012.

-On 27 July 2022, Biman added its newest route to Toronto Pearson International Airport.
+On 27 July 2022, Biman added its newest route to Toronto Pearson International Airport..
+On January 29, 2026 Biman Bangladesh Airlines resume its Karachi flight after 13 years of closure.

 List

-Following is a list of destinations the carrier flies to, according to its scheduled services, as of March 2015.
+Following is a list of destinations the carrier flies to, according to its scheduled services, as of September 2026.
 Terminated destinations are also listed, as are primary and secondary hubs of the airline.